Fast Splitting Algorithms for Sparsity-Constrained and Noisy Group Testing: Algorithm for Size-Constrained Tests

-The proof of Theorem \ref{thm:rho_main_theorem} is given in Appendix \ref{sec:rho_algo_analysis}.
+The proof of Theorem \ref{thm:rho_main_theorem} is given in Appendix \ref{sec:rho_algo_analysis}, and follows similar ideas to that of Theorem \ref{thm:gamma_main_theorem} but with suitably modified details.
 As summarized in Table \ref{tab:sparse_algo_summary}, this is the first algorithm to attain $O\big(n/\rho\big)$ scaling in both the number of tests and the decoding time.